bduo/knowyourgov-backend/README.md

 **Seeding the database**
 - `psql -U rod -d knowyourgov -a -f seeds/seed.knowyourgov_tables.sql`

-## Deploying

-When your new project is ready for deployment, add a new Heroku application with `heroku create`.
-This will make a new git remote called "heroku" and you can then `npm run deploy` which will push to this remote's master branch.

 # API Documentation

 ## Know Your Gov API